TheCSharpAcademy/CodeReviews.Angular.TourOfHeroes/TourOfHeroes.chrisjamiecarter/README.md

 Welcome to the **Tour of Heroes** App!

 This is an Angular application designed to demonstrate some key Angular concepts.
-Built using the Angluar tutorial documentation.
+Built using the Angular tutorial documentation.

 It allows users to manage and view their heroes.
 It uses an in-memory web API to perform CRUD operations on the application data.